MicrosoftDocs/power-platform/power-platform/admin/support-overview.md

 ### I’m running a non-Microsoft technology with Dynamics 365 or a custom application built using Open Source Software (OSS).
 Does my plan support it?

 - Microsoft offers customers the ability to run non-Microsoft technologies along with Dynamics 365.
-For all scenarios that are eligible for support through a Dynamics 365 Support plan, Microsoft Support will help in isolating the issue between the Dynamics 365 instance and your custom application.
+For all scenarios that are eligible for support through a Dynamics 365 Support plan, Microsoft Support will help in isolating the issue between the Dynamics 365 environment and your custom application.
 - Full technical support will be provided if the issue is determined to be caused by a Dynamics 365 service or platform.
 Commercially reasonable support will be provided to all other scenarios.
 When an adequate solution to your issue is not achieved, you might be referred to other support channels that are available for the non-Microsoft software.

 ### How do I get support during an outage or Service Interruption Event (SIE)?